Thomas-Nexus/Django_Ecommerce/README.md

 # Django_Full_Ecommerce_Store

-A 007 themed ecommerce site with full add to cart	 This was created in Django with HTML and CSS front-end development.
+A 007 themed ecommerce site with full add to cart and checkout functionality.
+This was created in Django with HTML and CSS front-end development.

 ## Technologies